Hilary Hoynes: Research

+One important policy report regarding child poverty in which Dr. Hoynes took part in was as study done by California Policy Labs.
+This report looked at the expansion of the Child Tax Credit (CTC) and other safety-net programs to see their effects on eligible families in California.
+Findings found that by extending the CTC over 610,000 children became eligible in the state of California, however 38% of those eligible did not apply.
+Families which don't apply for these programs are almost entirely no wage earners which do not file taxes.
+Policy makers which use a tax filing system to distribute stimuli will end up overlooking these zero income families leading to the high number of 42% no income earners not receiving these benefits.
+The study concluded with a need for policy makers to recognize who might be missing out on the benefits of these programs and how to ensure everyone is included.

 Hoynes has research affiliations at the National Bureau of Economic Research, the University of California, Davis Center for Poverty Research and the Institute for Fiscal Studies.
 She serves on the National Advisory Committee of the Robert Wood Johnson Foundation Scholars in Health Policy Research Program and the Advisory Committee for the National Science Foundation's Directorate for the Social, Behavioral, and Economic Sciences.
 In 2016 Hoynes was appointed as a member of the Commission on Evidence-Based Policymaking.